kubesphere-retired/docs.kubesphere.io/content/v2.1/zh-CN/installation/install-on-k8s-airgapped.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubesphere/ks-installer/master/kubesphere-minimal.yaml
 ```

+You can refer to [enable other pluggable components](../install-on-k8s-airgapped/#enable-pluggable-components) to install other components at your will.

 - If there are 8 Cores and 16 GB RAM available in your cluster, use the command below to install a complete KubeSphere, i.e. with all components enabled: